-The Team (+5pts)
+The Team (+4pts)

-Action & Effects (+5pts)
+Action & Effects (+4pts)

-Morphing Time (-6pts)
+Morphing Time (-8pts)

-Zordon & Alpha 5 (+5pts)
+Zordon & Alpha 5 (+4pts)

 Yellow Ranger Likes Girls? (-2pts)

-Pro: The Team (+5pts)
+Pro: The Team (+4pts)

 Con: Unity (-4pts)

-Pro: Action & Effects (+3pts)
+Pro: Action & Effects (+4pts)

-Con: Morphing Time (-6pts)
+Con: Morphing Time (-8pts)

-Pro: Zordon & Alpha 5 (+3pts)
+Pro: Zordon & Alpha 5 (+4pts)

 While neither of these characters got a ton of focus, they both gave the movie some extra flavor.
-Alpha 5 (Bill Hader) is a little unassuming robot that ends up being able to toss any of the Rangets around in combat.
-Alpha 5 is definitely one of the comic reliefs of this movie and it works very well whenever he is on screen.
-That takes me to Zordon (Bryan Cranston), a former Red Ranger who's essence was captured in the spaceship after his death.
+Alpha 5 (Bill Hader) was a little, unassuming robot that ended up being able to toss any of the Rangers around in combat.
+Alpha 5 was definitely one of the comic reliefs of this movie and he worked very well as such.
+That takes me to Zordon (Bryan Cranston), a former Red Ranger whose essence was captured in the spaceship after his death.

 Con: Yellow Ranger Likes Girls? (-2pts)

-This movie was not bad but it was not what it should have been.
-The action in this movie was decent but it was not nearly enough of it for a movie called Power Rangers.
-The movie also takes way too long to have the team morph into the Power Rangers.
-This would be forgivable if the teens and their storylines were interesting enough to hold the audience.
-I thought Zordon had a more interesting story arc than any of the Rangers and I thought that the moments where Zordon or Alpha 5 were on screen were the moments that this film worked the best.
+This movie was not bad, but it was not what it could have been.
+The action was decent, but there was not nearly enough of it for a movie about Power Rangers.
+The movie also took way too long to have the team morph into the Power Rangers in the first place.
+This would have been forgivable if the teens and their storylines were interesting enough to hold the audience, but I did not think they were.
+I thought Zordon had a more interesting story arc than any of the Power Rangers, and I thought that the moments where Zordon or Alpha 5 were on screen were the moments that this movie worked the best.